A Job is Not a Career

 For larger companies, watch for listings on Indeed.com, Monster.com and other recruiting web sites.
 They will describe the skills that they are looking for in the candidates they will hire.
 Focus your energies on learning and perfecting these skills in school.

-• Finding Career Employment
+• Finding Employment to start your Career: Internships.

 Many times in the course of your learning and towards the final development of your skills, your school will offer the chance at an internship.